griphiam/markphilpot_com/content/2017/2017_10_anime_fall_first.md

 ### [Houseki no Kuni](https://anilist.co/anime/98707)

 I'm going to go into this one with an open mind.
-While I still think this would be better hand drawn, the full CGI treatment isn't an immediate disqualification -- they at least picked the right story/characters to do it with CGI -- Anthropomorphize metals.
+While I still think this would be better hand drawn, the full CGI treatment isn't an immediate disqualification -- they at least picked the right story/characters to do it with CGI -- Anthropomorphize gemstones.

 There could be some very interesting world building here, so I'm going to stick around and see if my interest is rewarded.
 The one gripe I will air is the eyes in the characters.
 It's the one key aspect that anime can utilize to its full extent and I feel like the eyes are a let down with these characters -- they feel flat and unexpressive.